to view an animated version of this procedure.

 - Incision opens up

-- Nausea and/or vomiting that you cannot control with the medicines you were given or that last longer than two days
+- Nausea and/or vomiting that you cannot control with the medications you were given or that last longer than two days

 - Cough, shortness of breath, or chest pain